Your request is being processed, please wait.

 Water and ice safety on ponds

-As the weather changes, the Airdrie Fire Department would like to remind everyone that ice on ponds and creeks may be tempting to play on, but playing on ice is very dangerous.
+The Airdrie Fire Department would like to remind everyone that ice on ponds and creeks may be tempting to play on, but playing on ice is very dangerous.

 Stormwater facilities, often called stormwater ponds, are not safe for skating or any other winter activity.
 The surface may look solid, but stormwater flows underneath the surface due to snowfall, snowmelt, road clearing and salting operations.
 Runoff typically contains concentrations of salt and/or warmed water, which can quickly thin ice surfaces.
 There also may be sudden water level changes under the ice, resulting in unstable and unsafe conditions.